electron-laboratory/electron-lab/packages/utils/README.md

 > `v0.1.1`

-> works on MacOS only

-Environment variables are lost when executing the command line in MacOS.
-This method tries to find them in `etc/paths`.
-Native Exec will be used on other operating systems.
+This method automatically replenishes the child environment variables that are lost when the child process is called.
+On MacOS, this method will be additionally looked up in `/etc/paths`.

 ## Packages